hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 @Boum69 when you compile, you can include CSV codec in the `needs` header.

 [7:26:10](#lqhuZTKS9hYM9CspDT87nNSzR7jSSdzo8r4ERNqN4IQ) <Boum69 (Boum69)>:
-Ok thank you @rebolek Ì†ΩÌ±ç and thank you for your codec. Ì†ΩÌ±å
+Ok thank you @rebolek üëç and thank you for your codec. üëå

 [8:30:19](#NnlCHfd8-kOkcSIrzRQUTK_dJ4tjCSZj-ZtH8efip6I) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 You‚Äôre welcome.
 If you have troubles running it or any questions, just let me know.